-On 17th of June, the School of Social Science of the University of Georgia and New Economics School Georgia will host an unprecedented conference on: “Tracking Russian Influence in Post-Communist Countries”.
+On 17th of June, School of Social Sciences of the University of Georgia and New Economics School Georgia will host an unprecedented conference on: “Tracking Russian Influence in Post-Communist Countries”.

 Within the framework of the conference, various issues will be discussed: